abinit/abipy/docs/graphical_interface.rst

 .. important::

-    Please note that you need a **running python backend** to execute the callbacks triggerered by the GUI widgets.
+    Please note that one needs a **running python backend** to execute the callbacks triggerered by the GUI widgets.
-    This part, indeed, is implemented with HTML/CSS/JS code running on the frontend (i.e. **your browser**) that sends the signal to the python server (**backend**).
+    This part, indeed, is implemented in HTML/CSS/JS code executed by the frontend (i.e. **your browser**) that sends the signal to the python server (the **backend**).
-    The python server is supposed to process the data and send the results back to the frontend for visualization purposes So don't be surprised if you start to click buttons and nothing happens!
+    The python server is supposed to process the data and send the results back to the frontend for visualization purposes

+    Don't be surprised if you start to click buttons and **nothing happens**!
     The examples provided in this page are only meant to show how to build GUI or dashboards with AbiPy.